Manaslu Circuit Trek

 After having breakfast, start the trek to Samagaon.
 The trek goes over a windy trail that moves through the inner Himalayan range.
 On the way, enjoy the magnificent views of Rupinala Pass, Mt.
 Manaslu, Gorkha Himal, Dwijen Himal, Saula Himal, Lajing Peak, and many other silver-gray mountains and peaks.
 As the trail goes up, the vegetation will decrease due to the increase in altitude and thin air.
 In the afternoon, this part of the country becomes quite windy and chilly.
 The trail passes across many walls, chortens, prayer flags, and monasteries and reaches Lho Gaon.
 Before reaching Lho Gaon, the trail enters a Tibetan village called Lihi Gaon.
 After having lunch at Lho Gaon, the trek continues to Samagaun, following the trail along the right bank of the river with views of Peak ahead.
 Overnight at the tea house, Sama Gaon.

 This is a rest day at Samagaon for acclimatization (adjustment of the respiratory system with a change in elevation).
-Samagaon lies on the lap of Mount Manaslu and is surrounded by mountains, green forest, ancient Buddhist monasteries, countless Mani Walls (stone tablets engraved with mantras), chortens or stupas, and Kanis along the path (round religious structures in Tibetan Buddhism often housing relics and surrounded by prayer mills).
+Samagaon is located on the lap of Mount Manaslu and is surrounded by mountains, green forest, ancient Buddhist monasteries, countless Mani Walls (stone tablets engraved with mantras), chortens or stupas, and Kanis (round religious structures in Tibetan Buddhism often housing relics and surrounded by prayer mills) along the path.
 It attracts everyone with hiking and exploring enthusiasm.

 Hike up to Manaslu Base Camp for excellent views of Sam Do (Pang Phuchuli), Nagdi Chuli, Simnang Himal, Manaslu Glacier, Manaslu Ice Fall, and Birendra Kunda Lake, which is a glacier lake near Manaslu Base Camp, and back to Samagaon.
 Overnight at the Tea House, Samagaon.